-Dr. Bhonsle says, “Life is not a Katy Perry song” and I could not agree more.
+Dr. Bhonsle says, “Life is not a Katy Perry song” and I could not agree more with him.
 Consistency in behavior is an indicator of a healthy person.
 A toxic individual fluctuates between being affectionate, and then pulling away.

 Maybe your boyfriend withdraws affection as a ‘punishment’.
 Maybe he ‘rewards’ you with love.
+Maybe he gives you silent treatment at times to teach you a lesson.
 The problem with this mechanism is his need to get you to act how he wants.
 He rewards what HE thinks is appropriate.

 This flag is redder than Snow White’s apple.
 Do you even have to ask ‘is he a toxic boyfriend’?